 There is nothing better than fresh home-made paneer to take any paneer recipe from good to fantastic!
-It is very easy to make deliciously soft paneer at home.
+Making paneer at home is very easy.
 It needs no special equipment; no complicated technique.
-Maybe that’s why it’s called ‘cottage cheese’; it is THE SIMPLEST cheese to make at home.
+That is why it’s called ‘cottage cheese’.
+Traditionally it was made in cottage with leftover milk.
+It is THE SIMPLEST cheese to make at home.

-Just split milk with something sour like lemon juice or vinegar or yogurt; strain and then hang it to set.
+Just split milk with something sour like lemon juice, vinegar, or yogurt; strain and then hang or press to set.
 Simple.
-And you will get a beautifully set block of paneer which is great for paneer curry recipes like palak paneer and malai paneer or dry preparations like kadhai paneer or paneer tikka masala.
+And you will get a beautifully set block of paneer which is great for paneer curry recipes like palak paneer and malai paneer or dry preparations like kadhai paneer and paneer tikka masala.

-If you like this simple technique of making paneer or cottage cheese at home, please do take a moment to rate the recipe.
+If you like this simple technique of making cottage cheese or paneer at home, please do take a moment to rate the recipe.
 It will really encourage me to keep trying and sharing.

 There is a reason why paneer is called 'cottage cheese'; it is the simplest cheese to make at home.
 You only need milk, lemon juice/ vinegar or yogurt and a piece of muslin cloth.
 Just everyday ingredients and kitchen stuff to make delicious soft paneer at home.